microchip-pic-avr-examples/pic16f15244-relay-fail-mplab-mcc/README.md

 ## Design Procedure

 Often relays switch voltages that are far above the absolute maximum rating of the MCU.
-To avoid damage, the microcontroller needs to measure a scaled down version of the signal.
-If the microcontroller and signal don't require isolation, a voltage divider can be used.
+To avoid damage, the MCU needs to measure a scaled down version of the signal.
+If the MCU and signal don't require isolation, a voltage divider can be used.
 If isolation is required, a device like an optocoupler can be used.

 ### Voltage Divider (Non-Isolated)